Marine in Missions Vol. 1 and the core series

 Jose Garcia

-Marine Staff Sergeant Jose Garcia is the leader of the Variant Hunters, the Marine Force Recon team that gives the main series one of its most important.
+Marine Staff Sergeant Jose Garcia is the leader of the Variant Hunters, the Marine Force Recon team that gives the main series one of its most important ground-level views of Variant evolution.
+He is a combat veteran, a grieving husband and father, a man of faith, and a commander who measures every mistake by the names he tattoos onto his arm.

 Defining story events